 Given the integrated nature the research, regulation and supply of medicines across Europe, The ABPI is working closely with the European Federation of Pharmaceutical Industries and Associations (EFPIA), who have established a Brexit Taskforce.

-Read our latest media statements on Brexit here.
+Discover all the media statements, blogs and publications we have published on Brexit here.
 For media enquiries, contact the press office or call 0207 747 7147.